-Definitions of Prohibited Conduct Under this Policy3
+2.1 Definitions of Prohibited Conduct Under this Policy1

-Sexual Harassment means conduct on the basis of sex that satisfies one or more of the following:
+2.1.1 Sexual Harassment means conduct on the basis of sex that satisfies one or more of the following:

-- (1) An employee of Lyon College conditioning the provision of an aid, benefit, or service of Lyon College on an individual's participation in unwelcome sexual conduct; - (2) Unwelcome conduct determined by a Reasonable Person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Lyon College education program or activity4; or - (3) Sexual Assault, Dating Violence, Domestic Violence, or Stalking as defined in this Policy.
+- (1) An employee of Lyon College conditioning the provision of an aid, benefit, or service of Lyon College on an individual's participation in unwelcome sexual conduct; - (2) Unwelcome conduct determined by a Reasonable Person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Lyon College education program or activity2; or - (3) Sexual Assault, Dating Violence, Domestic Violence, or Stalking as defined in this Policy.

-Sexual Assault means an offense classified as a forcible or non-forcible sex offense under the Uniform Crime Reporting system of the Federal Bureau of Investigation, including Rape, Fondling, Incest, and Statutory Rape as defined in this Policy.
+2.1.2 Sexual Assault means an offense classified as a forcible or non-forcible sex offense under the Uniform Crime Reporting system of the Federal Bureau of Investigation, including Rape, Non-Consensual Sexual Contact, Incest, and Statutory Rape as defined in this Policy.

-Rape means the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the Consent of the victim.
+2.1.3 Rape means the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, or by a sex-related object, without the Consent of the victim.